 WLAN-11n offers 150 Mbps, About 1-2 Gbps can be achieved using WiGig/Giga-IR.
 Wi-Fi has a frequency of 2.4 GHz, 4.9 GHz, and 5 GHz.
 Wireless fidelity works in a less dense environment due to interference issues.
 Wi-Fi coverage distance is about 32 meters (WLAN 802.11b/11g), Vary based on transmit power and antenna type.
 Needs system components like routers to be installed, subscriber devices (Laptops, PDAs, and Desktops) are referred to as stations.

 LiFi stands for Light Fidelity.
 Li-Fi transmits data through light with the help of LEB bulbs.
 LiFi has no interference issues, unlike radio frequency waves.
 Light Fidelity uses IrDA (Infrared Data Association) compliant devices.
 LiFi technology is used in airlines, Undersea explorations, Operation theaters in the hospitals, office, and home premises for data transfer and internet browsing.

 Advantages of LiFi Technology:

 Almost has no Interference can pass through salty seawater, works in dense regions.
-In Li-Fi the light is blocked by the walls which give you secure data transfer.
+In Li-Fi the light is blocked by the walls which gives you secure data transfer.
 The data transfer speed is about 1 Gbps.
 Li-Fi has a 10 thousand times frequency spectrum of the radius.
 LiFi works in high Dense environment.
 The coverage distance is about 10 meters.
-System components comprise Lamp driver, LED bulb or lamps and a photodetector, all of these components make a complete Li-Fi system.
+System components comprise a Lamp driver, LED bulb or lamps, and a photodetector, all of these components make a complete Li-Fi system.